SRELL (std::regex-like library) is a Unicode-aware regular expression template library for C++.

 and \0ooo

 means any lower case letter of the Latin script).
-Similarly, the negative lookahead assertion can be used to do the subtraction (for example, /(?!\p{sc=Latin})\p{Ll}/
+Similarly, the subtraction can be substituted by the negative lookahead assertion (for example, /(?!\p{sc=Latin})\p{Ll}/

 means any lower case letter that is not of the Latin script).